 Champion Delicate Wash is great for baby clothing or for people with sensitive skin issues.
 By working some of this concentrated formula into a stain before you try to wash it you could be saving your favorite fashion item.
 It is great for baby clothes.
 The formula is gentle and hypoallergenic yet fully removes stains and cleans well.
 It even works on cotton and is a clear dye-free solution.
 A couple of capfuls could even be used to spot clean your carpet or furniture.
 It is an awesome housekeeping helper.

 The trimmings on woolens could affect how they get washed or which product you use.
 For instance, if a woolen has a collar made from leather, the care label may tell you to use a dry clean even if the other parts of the garment can be machine washed.
-If it is ok to submerge, using Champion Delicates Wash is a safe bet.
-It is simply the best detergent for hand washing delicates that I’ve found.
+If it is ok to submerge, using Champion Delicate Wash is a safe bet.
+It is simply the best detergent for hand washing delicates on the market.